kgminer/Hold-The-Line/sprint1/architecture.md

 # Architectural Feasibility

 There are no architectural concerns in the project where it would hinder the performance requirements.
+This game is already a simpler version of more complex games with the same premise that work fine.
+Therefore, the game shouldn't run into any architectural feasibility issues.

 # Overengineering